dotnet/docs-maui/docs/migration/forms-projects.md

 ### AssemblyInfo changes

 Properties that are typically set in an *AssemblyInfo.cs** file are now available in your SDK-style project.
-We recommend migrating them to your project file in every project, and removing the *AssemblyInfo.cs* file.
+We recommend migrating them from *AssemblyInfo.cs* to your project file in every project, and removing the *AssemblyInfo.cs* file.

-Optionally, you may keep the *AssemblyInfo.cs* file and set the `GenerateAssemblyInfo` property in your project file to `false`:
+Optionally, you can keep the *AssemblyInfo.cs* file and set the `GenerateAssemblyInfo` property in your project file to `false`:

 ```xml
 <PropertyGroup>